 The National Insurance program covers wages when employees are off sick or on maternity leave, as well as liability from job-related injuries, diseases and death and a small amount of income upon retirement.
 Nearly all persons who work within The Bahamas must make NIB contributions.
 Similar to other countries with social security programs, all companies or businesses, and self-employed persons, as well as employees must be registered.
 Once you have your BIA approval, you should register with the NIB.

-Contributions for employed persons are paid at a rate of 9.8% of actual wages up to the insurable ceiling ($620/wk or $2,687/mo).
+Contributions for employed persons are paid at a rate of 9.8% of actual wages up to the insurable ceiling ($670/wk or $3,077/mo).
 Contributions are shared 5.9% for the employer, and 3.9% for the employee.

 Following the BIA approval and NIB registration, you must apply to be licensed under the Business License Act.
 This requires completion of a Business License Application form which must be accompanied by all supporting documents and approvals from other agencies along with payment of BSD$100.

 Effective January 1, 2015, The Bahamas introduced a 7.5% Value Added Tax (VAT) which applies to nearly all supplies of goods and services in The Bahamas.
+The standard rate was increased to 12% effective July 1, 2018.
 VAT registration is required for any person who is carrying on business "from within" The Bahamas and has (or expects to have) annual turnover of BSD$100,000 or more.
 Special rules apply to non-resident businesses carrying on an e-commerce business with residents of The Bahamas.
 Determining whether you are carrying on business from within The Bahamas will vary from business to business and based on a multitude of factors.
 Note that having a Business License number is a requirement to obtain your VAT registration “TIN” (Tax identification Number) number.

 Further complexities arise for businesses deemed non-resident for exchange control purposes.
 Often these businesses have a "presence" within The Bahamas but their customers are typically non-residents.
 This poses the question whether they are carrying on business "from within" The Bahamas.
 Additionally, a number of zero-rating provisions depend on the residency determination for Exchange Control purposes.
 Zero-rating generally allows